 I am not a professional photographer but still, I can notice both rear (dual cameras, 13 megapixels each) and the front cameras have a superior output compared to all the other smartphones I have used before.
 The rear camera has three modes: Video, Photo, and Portrait.
 It’s AI-powered and includes Beautification, excellent Night Mode, Scene identification, and so much more.
 Consider the images featured below for an example.

-Finger Print Scanner is an essential feature as it allows me to unlock the device without typing the PIN and login to LastPass without typing the Master Password.
-It is super sensitive compared to the fingerprint scanner in Huawei Nova Lite which gets smudged after using it for a few weeks which requires cleaning.
+Finger Print Scanner is an essential feature as it allows me to unlock the device without typing the PIN and log in to LastPass without typing the Master Password.
+It is super sensitive compared to the fingerprint scanner in Huawei Nova Lite which gets smudged after using it for a few weeks and requires cleaning.